International Literacy Association

-The International Literacy Association (ILA), formerly the International Reading Association (IRA), is an international global advocacy and member professional organization that was created in 1956 to improve reading instruction, facilitate dialogue about research on reading, and encourage the habit of reading across the globe.
+The International Literacy Association (ILA), formerly the International Reading Association (IRA), is an international global advocacy and member professional organization established in 1956 to improve reading instruction, facilitate research on reading, and encourage reading habits across the globe.

 The organization is headquartered in Newark, Delaware, United States, with a network of more than 300,000 literacy educators, researchers, and experts across 128 countries.
-The current President of the Board is Dana A. Robertson.
+The current President of the Board is Danielle V. Dennis.

 Publishing

 ILA officially ended its book publishing program on June 30, 2018.
 However, the organization continues to publish three peer-reviewed academic journals: